clairey-zx81/json-model/SPEC.md

 ```

 These substitutions can be carried out by a separate preprocessor which generates
-the resulting standard model without any `".xxx"` renamed symbol.
+the resulting standard model without any renamed symbol.

-When declaring the model meta-model with `"~"` at the root, any renaming specified
+When declaring the model meta-model with `"~"` at the root, any renaming section specified
 in the meta-model **must** be applied to the current model before further processing.
+This feature allow the localization of the model syntax.

 ### Importation

-Special property "<" inside a transformation object expects an external reference string value,
+Special property "<" inside a transformation object expects a reference to an external
-or a list of such references, and imports all definitions of the targets into the local
+model, or a list of such references, and imports all definitions of the targets into the
-scope.
+local scope.

 While importing, homonymous definitions are invalid and must be rejected.